conan-io/docs/faq/using.rst

 The ``--insert`` argument means *index 0*, the highest priority, thus the ``conan-community`` remote will be updated as the first remote to be used.

-Also, it's possible to define a specific index when updating the remote list:
+It's also possible to define a specific index when adding a remote to the list:

 .. code-block:: bash